 A walkout is when a customer runs up a bill at a bar or restaurant and leaves without paying it.
 Because pre-authorization allows establishments to verify a set amount of funds in a bank account and access whatever funds are available to pay a bill, a customer can't leave without paying anything.
 This eliminates total walkouts.
 For the most part, this is enough to cover unintentional walkouts—like when a customer has a little too much to drink and forgets to pay the bill.
 Maybe the bartender won't get a tip, but at least the check can be paid.

-5. Managing bar tabs and closeouts are simplified
+4. Managing bar tabs and closeouts is simplified

 When a card is pre-authorized with an EMV reader, the point-of-sale can pull in the name on the card and automatically add it to the bar tab.
 So, instead of asking what name to put the account under, the bartender only has to verify the name on the card.
 Note: this can only be done by inserting the card in the chip reader (EMV), not tapping it on the terminal.

 Once a card is verified, the bartender can confidently pass it back to the guest, knowing they have everything to manage their bar tab.
 As mentioned earlier, this also simplifies orders for large parties.
-A bartender just needs to verify the cards of all the paying individuals of the party, and as drinks are ordered, confirm which bar tab to put it on.
+A bartender just needs to verify the cards of all the paying individuals of the party and confirm which bar tab to put the drinks on as they are ordered.

 If a bar is often packed with customers on a holiday or game night, bar tabs with pre-authorization are a must.
 With a couple of taps, bartenders can add food or drinks to any bar tab.
 And when guests are ready to leave—the card isn't needed to close out.